PanicInitiative/panicbutton.io/_posts/mobile/0001-01-01-setup-message.md

 Security tips

- - Consider creating a secret message that only your contacts will understand
+ - Consider creating a code message that only your contacts will understand
- - Think about how to make sure your message will be relevant in even unexpected situations
- - Test sending the message to see how long it takes your contacts to respond
+ - The message should be relevant for any situation - you won't have time to change it in a 'Panic' moment
  - Enable GPS tracking from your phone settings if you want your location to be included with the message